-Blue-chip artists can include artists that are both actively creating artwork and retired artists – as well as artists that are alive and artists that are dead.
-Ultimately, blue-chip artists are artists that have cemented a name for themselves in the history of art.
+Blue-chip artists can include artists who are both actively creating artwork and retired artists, as well as artists who are alive and artists who are dead.
+Ultimately, blue-chip artists are artists who have cemented a name for themselves in the history of art.

 Some popular blue-chip artists include Andy Warhol, Jean-Michel Basquiat, Keith Haring, and Pablo Picasso.
 The political and satirical street artist Banksy could also be considered a blue-chip artist, as his work has a history of increasing in value.

 Some other blue-chip artists include Claude Monet, Qi Baishi, Gerhard Richter, Fu Baoshi, Amedeo Modigliani, and many more household names.